March 14, 2011 by Michael D

 March 16, 2010 by Stuart Gross

 The first thing to consider when deciding to sell your business in media and entertainment (or any of the many creative business sectors including advertising, graphic, communications, branding and even consulting) is transferability.
-And it’s not just the creative skills that may need to be transferred, it is also the relationships that mean business to your business.
+And its not just the creative skills that may need to be transferred, it is also the relationships that mean business to your business.
 Can a new buyer learn to do what you do and maintain and attract business?
 If you conclude that your business is transferable you need to have solutions to some key issues.
 What kind of buyer is capable of taking over this business?
 Where will I find this buyer?
 Will my key people stay on?
 How will I handle my clients in transition?
 How long should I stay on to make an effective transfer?
 Should I work with a broker?
 How do I make a deal?
 How will the buyer finance the acquisition?
 Am I really ready to move on from my business?

 Why now is a great time to buy a business